kaga/kaga.github.io/debugging-teams/_posts/2021-11-28-Managers-Path.markdown

 ## Review

 This is the last post for a while for this book club.
 I started by expressing software engineering these days requires a lot of reading and writing, even ironically it is the same industry that changed how people communicate.
-Nevertheless, conscious of different communication medium key to the success of what we do.
+Nevertheless, conscious of different communication medium is key to the success of what we do.

 I then expressed how software development is a craftsmanship but also a team sport.
 Only by working as a team, we could achieve a lot more.